 The PALEO | AIP | WHOLE 30 Dressing:

 I have included two different dressing options to make this salad both autoimmune protocol and whole 30 friendly.
 Honey mustard is not whole 30 and AIP friendly, so the AIP and WHOLE 30 version is EVOO and coconut aminos based.
 Coconut aminos are a great alternative for soy sauce and much lower in sodium.
 I like to make my dressings in my NINJA.
 The NINJA is great because you can also store the dressing in the smoothie cup and lid it comes with.
+I like to make added protein to sprinkle on this salad on top.
+My Air Fryer Salmon recipe is perfect for this!

 How To Store: